un·known (/ˌənˈnōn/) – not known or familiar.

 I eased down the hallway, fingertips rubbing across the wall, which served as an anchor in the overwhelming darkness.
 “Hey,” I whispered again.
 Every muscle in my body tightened as the slam of the front door reverberated through the apartment.
 Tiny footsteps dashed across the living room as I stumbled through the darkness into the nearest room.
 I dove onto the floor inside the closet and slid the door closed.
 My body trembled as I tried to control my breathing.
 The room door creaked open.
 I prayed that my rapid shallow breathing would not give away my location.
 Tiny feet scampered across the room, stopping in front of the closet.

 Then there was no movement, only the noisy inhalations that escaped through his nostrils.
-As I held my breath, a pain developed in my chest and lungs; why did I come up here.
+As I held my breath, a burning pain developed in my chest and lungs; why did I come up here?
+I thought to myself.
 I closed my eyes and counted.
 1, 2, 3, and then I opened them again.
 The loud breathing stopped.
-Peering through the slats of the closet door, I scanned the room.
-There was no sign of the little boy.
+I leaned forward and peered through the slats of the closet door and scanned the room as best as I could.
+There was no sign of the little boy, just the low hum of the ceiling fan.
 This was my chance to get out of here.
-I slid the closet door open, stepped out, and razor-sharp teeth sank into my right Achilles tendon, sending a severe pain through the back of my ankle and up to my thigh.
+I slid the closet door open, stepped out, and bolted towards the door, but before I could make it, razor-sharp teeth sank into my right Achilles tendon, sending burning sensation through the back of my ankle and up to my thigh.
 An ear-splitting scream escaped my mouth and rang through the apartment as I fell face down on the carpet.
-Warm liquid oozed from what was left of the back of my foot into my shoe and onto the carpet.
-Tiny footsteps crept around my body until the miniature shoes touched my face.
+Warm liquid oozed from the back of my foot into my shoe.
+The tiny footsteps crept around my body until the tiny toes bumped my chin.
 I looked up as the moonlight displayed the blood-covered smile that housed the flesh from my foot between his teeth.
 I reached for my phone, and he pounced on me.
 His teeth latched onto my neck and pulled.
-The sound of my flesh tearing was followed by intense pain.
-My jugular pulsated, spilling copious amounts of my precious blood.
+The sound of my flesh tearing was followed by intense pain as my jugular pulsated, spilling copious amounts of my precious blood.
 My attempts to scream were reduced to gurgles as the air in my throat was replaced by blood.
 As I lay there, I thought to myself; I should’ve stayed my butt in bed.
 The moonlight faded as my eyes glazed over, and I drifted off into eternal rest.

-My eyes shot open to the blinding rays of the sun, only to shift and lock on the familiar posters that hung up on the wall.
-I was in my bed; scrambling to my feet, I darted to the bathroom.
+My eyes shot open to a piercing bright light.
+Where was I, was this heaven?I opened them and closed them again, and as they focused I noticed the familiar posters that hung up on my wall.
+I was in my bed.
+Scrambling to my feet, I darted to the bathroom.
 Staring in the mirror, I inspected my jugular, then my Achilles tendon.
 There were no bite marks; it was a dream.
 Dropping my shoulders, I chuckled at my reflection in the mirror.
 I watch too much television, I thought to myself.

 “How do you know about our son?”
 He said.